 The list you're viewing is made up of many different people, like Bertrand Russell and Alan Turing.From reputable, prominent, and well known logicians to the lesser known logicians of today, these are some of the best professionals in the logician field.
 If you want to answer the questions, "Who are the most famous logicians ever?" and "What are the names of famous logicians?" then you're in the right place.

-Alan Mathison Turing, OBE, FRS was a British pioneering computer scientist, mathematician, logician, cryptanalyst, philosopher, mathematical biologist, and marathon and ultra distance runner.
-He was highly influential in the development of computer science, providing a formalisation of the concepts of "algorithm" and "computation" with the Turing machine, which can be considered a model of a general purpose computer.
+Alan Mathison Turing (; 23 June 1912 – 7 June 1954) was an English mathematician, computer scientist, logician, cryptanalyst, philosopher and theoretical biologist.
+Turing was highly influential in the development of theoretical computer science, providing a formalisation of the concepts of algorithm and computation with the Turing machine, which can be considered a model of a general-purpose computer.
 Turing is widely considered to be the father of theoretical computer science and artificial intelligence.
-Turing worked for the Government Code and Cypher School at Bletchley Park, Britain's codebreaking centre. ...more on Wikipedia
+Despite these accomplishments, he was not fully recognised in his home country during his lifetime, due to his homosexuality, and because much of his work was covered by the Official ...more on Wikipedia